You see people making big changes in their life and wonder if you can change your life in less than a year.

 I went to school online and earned a B.S. in Business Administration.

-I kept advancing into more complex leadership roles: store manager, restaurant management, and manager at a non-profit.
+At work, I kept advancing into more complex leadership roles: store manager, restaurant management, and management at a non-profit.

 I never felt like I was doing what I was meant to do, so maybe I needed more education.